Crufts: Criticism

 The Kennel Club was criticised on the August 2008 BBC programme Pedigree Dogs Exposed for allowing breed standards, judging standards and breeding practices which are said to compromise the health of purebred dogs.
 The programme led various sponsors such as Hill's Pet Nutrition, Royal Society for the Prevention of Cruelty to Animals and Dogs Trust to withdraw from their participation in Crufts and other Kennel Club events.
 The RSPCA stated that it is "concerned about the unacceptably high levels of disability, deformity and disease affecting pedigree dogs".
-The BBC dropped Crufts 2009 from its coverage after being unable to agree terms with the Kennel Club.
+The BBC dropped Crufts 2009 from its coverage after being unable to agree terms with the club.
 It was reported that Pedigree Petfoods withdrew from sponsorship of Crufts following this programme, but this announcement was made well in advance of the broadcast and for financial reasons.
 Kennel Club Chairman Ronnie Irving said that "If this programme teaches us anything, I hope it will teach the 'purists' in some breeds that they simply must get a move on and realise that in these politically correct and well informed days, some old attitudes are simply no longer sustainable."
 Maintaining that the majority of dogs are healthy he said that "the roughly 90% of us who thankfully have healthy breeds must continue to guard against exaggeration and must bring pressure to bear on the laggards, otherwise we will – all of us – continue to be tarred with the same brush".

-The Kennel Club initially defended its practices, and criticised the programme as "highly biased".
+The club initially defended its practices, and criticised the programme as "highly biased".
 It also lodged a complaint to regulatory authority Ofcom claiming "unfair treatment and editing".

-The Kennel Club has introduced a new health plan, breed standards for every breed went under review, and show judges were required to choose only healthy dogs.
-It has also requested regulatory powers from the Government, which would allow the club to take actions against breeders who do not comply with health standards.
+The club introduced a new health plan, breed standards for every breed went under review, and show judges were required to choose only healthy dogs.
+It has also requested regulatory powers from the government, which would allow the club to take actions against breeders who do not comply with health standards.
 New breed standards for 209 dog breeds were announced in January 2009, and became effective immediately, but with breeders allowed until June to object.
 The new standards were said to "not include anything that could in any way be interpreted as encouraging features that might prevent a dog from breathing, walking and seeing freely".
 "This will help to prevent the practice of exaggeration, where features that are perceived to be desirable, such as a short muzzle or loose skin, are made more prominent by breeders, and which can have detrimental effects on a dog’s health."